Amitkr-v/Web-Browser_Application/README.md

 It comes with no ads, no bloatware, and no intrusive popups for a distraction-free experience.
 All browsing data is stored securely on the device, ensuring privacy and control.

+To running the project:
+flutter pub get
+flutter run

 ## Getting Started

 This project is a starting point for a Flutter application.